Philadelphia Marijuana Lawyer

 Otherwise, if you get caught with 30 grams or less, the police will consider it a civil infraction—like a parking ticket.
 You will have to pay a $25 dollar fine, or $100 if you were caught smoking in public.
 It’s possible to substitute community service hours for the fine.

-What Are the Penalties for Marijuana Offenses in the Rest of Pennsylvania?
+The Penalties for Marijuana in the Rest of Pennsylvania

 The movement for the legalization of marijuana is gaining momentum in Pennsylvania, as in most parts of the country.
 But until a state medical or recreational marijuana law goes into effect, you may face serious criminal penalties for offenses ranging from having a few joints in your pocket to growing a field of plants.
 At Fienman Defense, we can defend against the following marijuana charges: